-Woof Report answered the question of how dogs perceive time in a past tip, and now there are new findings on the topic.
+Do dog perceive time just like us?
+And if not, how about your dog’s precise ability to know exactly when it’s time for dinner?
+Woof Report answered the question of how dogs perceive time in a past tip, and here are new findings on the topic.

 And how about your dog’s precise ability to know exactly when it’s time for a morning walk?
 McGrath cites researcher William Roberts’ studies on “internal biological rhythms,” and suggests your dog’s daily fluctuations of hormones, body temperature and neural activity cue his expectations for food, a trip to the park, or your arrival home.